This is a brief history of greatness — The Honda CBR600RR, from 2003 until today.

 When buying a used CBR600RR, look for the same things you’d look for on any used motorcycle — evidence that one has been cared for well and has all its service and renewables up to date.

 Check out my own used motorcycle inspection checklist.
 I still use it and update it as of 2021!

-Given that they’re sport bikes, people actually crash CBR600RRs before they die.
+Given that they’re sport bikes, people actually crash CBR600RRs before the engines actually die.

 Also given that they’re fun motorcycles typically owned by a younger crowd, pay attention to fork seals and steering head bearings — if they’ve been wheelied a lot, these will be bad.

 Finally, if you get one from the earlier generations, make sure the charging system is OK.
 If the regulator/rectifier hasn’t ever been replaced, assume that to be in your future.
 It’s not a “known issue”, it’s just something that dies over time on any motorcycle.

-I’ve been scouring classifieds to find a reasonably priced, good example of a CBR600RR — but they’re thin on the ground now.
-In fact, good machines, in general, aren’t being sold — maybe because sellers know that buyers are thin on the ground.
+I’ve been scouring classifieds to find a reasonably priced, good example of a CBR600RR — but they’re thin on the ground.

 Still, I’ll keep my alerts alive and wait to see what I can pounce on.
 My ideal is a 2013+ ABS-equipped model with great paint, less than 30,000 km, fully serviced, and for less than A$7,000.
 Is that even possible?
 I’m sure it will be.

-In the meantime, I found a CBR600F4i which is my first 2021 project.
+In the meantime, I found a CBR600F4i which was my first 2021 project.